Alan Windsor

-Alan J Windsor (born 1945) is a former English international lawn and indoor bowler.
+Alan J. Windsor (born 1945) is a former English international lawn and indoor bowler.

 Bowls career

 World Indoor Championships

 He won the bronze medal in the 1980 World Indoor Bowls Championship.
 His first cap for England was in 1973 (outdoors) and 1974 (indoors).

 Commonwealth Games

-He represented England in the singles, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+He represented England at the 1982 Commonwealth Games in the singles, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.

 National

-He was runner-up in the 1981 National Championships.
+In 1981, he was runner-up to Andy Thomson in the national singles.

 Personal life

 By trade he was a school caretaker.